ec-council-learning/Alpine-Linux-for-Starters/README.md

 You can find a procedure for installing Wordpress on an Alpine Linux server [here](https://wiki.alpinelinux.org/wiki/WordPress).
 Unfortunately, it's another Alpine procedure that you can only use as a guide, because it's for a very old version of Alpine, and has you try to install old versions of the PHP packages that no longer exist in the Alpine repositories.

 In the world of PHP and PHP-based content management systems, things change very quickly, and there's no such thing as backwards compatibility between one version and the next.
-Whenever a new version of a content management system, such as Wordpress, get released, it will often require newer versions of the PHP packages.
+Whenever a new version of a content management system, such as Wordpress, gets released, it will often require newer versions of the PHP packages.
 Also, when new versions of the PHP packages get released, it will often break an existing installation of a content management system.

 In the video, I showed you how to modify the procedure from the Alpine wiki to install the newer versions of PHP that are in Alpine 3.17.
 Alpine 3.18 is now out, so the procedure might have to be modified again.
 (I don't know that for sure, because I haven't yet tried it with version 3.18.)
 The bottom line here is that if you ever need to install any kind of PHP-based content management system on an Alpine Linux server, you'll need to use the Alpine wiki page as your guide, and modify it as necessary so that it will work with the current version of Alpine.